Today, organic search drives more than 50 percent of all website traffic. That’s more than paid and social combined.

 - Having a primary keyword and company name in meta descriptions won’t hurt,

 - Persuade users to click on your page using a strong CTA.

 Even though header tags aren’t as critically important for rankings as they used to be, they still can indirectly influence your position in SERPs.
 When your content is well-organized through proper header tags, it’s more enjoyable for visitors to read.

 Here’s how you should deal with headers while optimizing the content on your site:

 - H1 tag should introduce the topic of your page and include the main keyword.
 It’s like a book of the title, which gives users a hint of the content.

 - The H2s perform a similar function to book chapters, describing the main topics you’ll cover in the sections of a particular article.

 - Subsequent headers (H3s to H6s) serve as additional subheadings within each section, just as a book chapter may be divided into multiple sub-topics.

 Step 4 – Check Alternative Text of Images

-Alternative text (also called “alt tags” or “alt descriptions”) is a text that appears in place of an image on a webpage if the image fails to load on a user’s screen.
-Firstly, it helps screen-reading tools describe images to visually impaired readers.
-In addition, it allows search engines to crawl and rank your website better.
+Alternative text (also called “alt tags” or “alt descriptions”) is the text that appears in place of an image on a webpage if the image fails to load on a user’s screen.
+It helps screen-reading tools describe images to visually impaired readers and allows search engines to crawl and rank your website better.